RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 using Statistics         # basic math funcions using DataFramesMeta     # dplyr-like operations using Gadfly             # plotting package

-using LinearAlgebra      # not used yet, for specifing θ

 ```

 ### Define number of iterations